 One of the best mindfulness benefits is that it helps to lessen anger, control your temper, and reduce conflict in general.

 One study found that the mindfulness of partners was associated with lower levels of reactivity and conflict in marriages.
 And more generally, there’s evidence that mindfulness lessens aggressive responses to provocations.

 2. Fend Off Depression

 We’ve known for a while now that mindfulness meditation can be helpful for depression, especially chronic recurring depression.
 There’s a wonderful book called The Mindful Way Through Depression that lays out how to apply mindfulness principles and practice to cope better with depression.

-But more recently, some researchers are beginning to explore how exactly mindfulness exerts its beneficial effects on depression.
+But more recently, some researchers are beginning to explore how exactly the mindfulness benefits for depression really work.
 They hope that by coming to a more refined understanding of the neural mechanics of mindfulness, they’ll be able to better apply it to a wider range of people who suffer from depression.